Creating a signing order

 # Step 3: Add recipients

-On this screen, you will have to enter information about the people who have to sign your documents.
+On this screen, you have to enter information about recipients of the files you just added.

 - First name: first name of the recipient.